DallasMorningNews/ardbeg/README.md

 ###Init / development environment
 Ardbeg insists on a certain directory structure for your projects.

-Luckily Ardbeg makes creating it easy.
+Luckily, Ardbeg makes creating it easy.

-Run `ardbeg init` in an empty directory (i.e., the project root, where all Ardbeg commands should be run...).
+Run `ardbeg init` in an empty directory (i.e., the project root, where all Ardbeg commands should be run).
 Ardbeg creates the following directory tree:
 ```
 |--project/
 |  |--index.html